-and which, in addition, must be not less than the duration of the Subscriber’s account plus 7.5 years.
+and which, in addition, must be not less than the duration of the Subscriber’s account plus 10.5 years.

+[US / EZP800-63-2: §7.3.1.4 e) ii)]

 Verify Revocant’s Identity

 Revocation of a credential requires that the requestor and the nature of the request be verified as rigorously as the original identity proofing.
 The enterprise should not act on a request for revocation without first establishing the validity of the request (if it does not, itself, determine the need for revocation).